vyanev1/baby-cry-detection/README.md

 # Baby cry detection - Building the model
 ### Recognition of baby cry from audio signals

 The aim is to automatically recognize a baby crying while sleeping.
-In such case, a lullaby is played to calm the baby down.

 This is done by implementing a machine learning algorithm on a Raspberry Pi.
 The idea is to train a model on a computer and to deploy it on Raspberry Pi, which is used to record a signal and use the model to predict if it is a baby cry or not.
-In the former case a lullaby is played, in the latter the process (recording and predicting steps) starts again.

 ### Code organisation